ISISComputingGroup/ibex_developers_manual/ActiveMQ.md

 * [The Alarm Server](Alarms)
 * [The IOC Log Server](Ioc-message-logging)
-* [The Script Server Proxy](ISIS-Proxy) _(OUTDATED: Nicos has been updated to use ZeroMQ.
-These changes have been merged into our latest ISIS Nicos repository, which eliminates the need for an ISIS proxy.)_

 The GUI also hooks into ActiveMQ to read/write to all these components.
 Previously a version of ActiveMQ was bundled with each of these backend components.
 However, this was modified to be a single instance that is run through procserv when the instrument is first started.